tjamcas/React-Training/Course3-Creating-and-Hosting-a-Full-StackSite/Class-Notes-Sec2-Creating-a-Node-Back-End.md

           - it is usually abbreviated as res, and is used to send a response back to whoever sent the request
       - Example: `app.get('/hello', (req, res) => res.send('Hello!'));`
     - Note 3: we start the server with `app.listen(8000, () => console.log('Listening on port 8000'));`
+  - /7.
+Finally, we issue the command for Node.js to run the Express server:
+    `npx babel-node src/server.js`
+    - To see if the server set up has worked, enter the endpoint into your browser: `http://localhost:8000/hello`
+      - You should see the 'Hello!' message in the browser window
+- __Video 3: Testing an Express server with Postman__
+  - Postman can be used to preform more complicated testing operations on the backend server, and to develop the backend server first (before developing and integrating the front end code).